mzattera/predictive-powers/README.md

  ### Knowing-all Oracle

- An oracle is a service that can answer questions about a topic.
+ An oracle is a service that can answer questions about a domain.

- In the below example we create an oracle by ingesting a web page into a knowledge base, then we get some questions answered.
+ In the below example, we create an oracle by ingesting a web page into a knowledge base, then we get some questions answered.
- If you type "explain" it will give an explanation about last provided answer.
+ If you type "explain" the oracle will give an explanation about last provided answer.

 ```java
 import java.io.IOException;